 Tom Perez: 'We've Gotten Away From The Basics As A Party'

-After big losses in state Houses, Congress, and the White House, The Democratic Party is looking for a new leader.
+After big losses in state Houses, Congress, and the White House, the Democratic Party is looking for a new leader.

 NPR has been talking to several candidates for chair of the Democratic National Committee.
-On Friday, All Things Considered host Audie Cornish chatted with one who's closely tied to the Obama administration, Tom Perez.
+On Friday, All Things Considered host Audie Cornish chatted with one who is closely tied to the Obama administration, Tom Perez.

 Labor Secretary Tom Perez Makes Case To Be Next DNC Chair

-Note: A previous version of this story incorrectly called Tom Perez a native of Maryland.
-He's actually a native of Buffalo, N.Y., and resides in Maryland.